jacekkopecky/equations/README.md

 ## todo:

+- add more levels, tested not to give unsolvable assignments

 - give extra score for verified steps towards solution? (level is 10, step is 1?)
 - give 3-1 stars (score points) for first-third attempt? should score be given only if answered within a given number of attempts?